ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/sharathc213/CVE-2023-7172](https://github.com/sharathc213/CVE-2023-7172) :  ![starts](https://img.shields.io/github/stars/sharathc213/CVE-2023-7172.svg) ![forks](https://img.shields.io/github/forks/sharathc213/CVE-2023-7172.svg)

 ## CVE-2023-6710
  A flaw was found in the mod_proxy_cluster in the Apache server.
 This issue may allow a malicious user to add a script in the 'alias' parameter in the URL to trigger the stored cross-site scripting (XSS) vulnerability.
 By adding a script on the alias parameter on the URL, it adds a new virtual host and adds the script to the cluster-manager page.
-The impact of this vulnerability is considered as Low, as the cluster_manager URL should not be exposed outside and is protected by user/password.